DZME: History

 DZME, owned by the Luison family and led by Atty.
-Joey Luison, Jr., commenced broadcasting on June 15, 1968.
+Joey Luison Jr., commenced broadcasting on June 15, 1968.
 Initially operating on 1540 kHz, the station was reassigned to its current frequency of 1530 kHz in November 1978.

-In October 1987, then-President Corazon Aquino, acting through the National Telecommunications Commission, ordered DZME shut down for several months.
+In October 1987, President Corazon Aquino, acting through the National Telecommunications Commission, ordered DZME shut down for several months.
 The shutdown, citing a grave risk to national security, came after the station aired controversial right-wing propaganda and commentary critical of her administration during a series of unsuccessful coup attempts by right-wing rebel groups.
 DZME returned to the air on January 1, 1988.

 In 1996, a new group of investors, including former Surigao del Sur Congressman Prospero Pichay Jr., took over the assets and properties of the radio station from the Luison family.